2015 NY Queens 2.jpg

 When I edit, reality seems very far away.
 It’s like I cross the screen and I’m in a different timeline.
 A space where time, anxieties and fears do not exist.
 Through editing, I make sense of a messed-up reality.

-My goal is to apply storytelling, empathy and flow in my work; use Film Editing as a social design and visual communication tool to make a change and heal.
+What inspires me are human emotions and human stories that I enjoy transforming into moving images and my goal is to apply storytelling, empathy and flow in my work; use Film Editing as a social design and visual communication tool to make a change and heal.